DAY IN THE LIFE OF DANCE: "Crafting The Ballet Russes" at the Morgan Library & Museum (Part 2)

 BALLETS RUSSES: THE ROBERT OWEN LEHMAN COLLECTION

-Organized by Robinson McClellan, Associate Curator of Music Manuscripts and Printed Music
+WHO: Organized by Robinson McClellan, Associate Curator of Music Manuscripts and Printed Music

-June 28 through September 22
+WHEN: June 28 - September 22, 2024

 A striking feature of the exhibition Crafting the Ballets Russes now at the Morgan Library & Museum is the way it illustrates the evolution of modern art within Diaghilev’s company.
 Beginning in 1910, a careful selection of objects suggests the complex origins of L’Oiseau de Feu.
-The neo-nationalist movement in Russia had paved the way for this ballet, yet the stylization of Léon Bakst’s costume designs and poster art, his figures flattened yet alive with organic movement, shows him far in advance of Ivan Bilibin, whose story-book illustration appears nearby---not to mention Viktor Vasnetsov, another precursor whose fairy-tale paintings never left the stodgy world of 19th-century realism.
+The neo-nationalist movement in Russia had paved the way for this ballet, yet the stylization of Léon Bakst’s costume designs and poster art, his figures flattened yet alive with organic movement, shows him far in advance of Ivan Bilibin, whose story-book illustration appears nearby — not to mention Viktor Vasnetsov, another precursor whose fairy-tale paintings never left the stodgy world of 19th-century realism.

 After contributing enormously to the success of the Ballets Russes’ first seasons, however, Bakst and another key member of Diaghilev’s team, Alexandre Benois, would be sidelined.
 Nicholas Roerich, whose costume designs for Le Sacre du Printemps involve fur and animal skins, had his moment; but Roerich would quickly be left behind in favor of avant-garde painters like Natalia Goncharova and her husband, Mikhail Larionov.
 Goncharova looks demure in a quaintly realistic self-portrait of 1907.
 Seven years later, however, this wild woman would appear bare-breasted, with futurist designs scrawled on her face and bosom in the avant-garde film Drama in Cabaret No. 13.
 Though still attached to folk art, Goncharova and Larionov were experimentalists, and the inventors of Rayonism.
 Imagine Goncharova’s surprise, then, when in due course Nijinska would reject her early designs for Les Noces as old-fashioned! (“The chair’s not necessary, the comb is not necessary, and the hair-combing even less so,” Nijinska told Diaghilev.)